Found on the lawn at FOS is the finest concours d'elegance in the world, where the most beautiful cars are presented

 Aside from our Afternoon Tea & Tour offering, we also offer Private Group Tours and School Visits

-The guided tour lasts approximately an hour and a quarter.
+The guided tour lasts approximately a 50-minutes.
 Following the tour, please allow at least one hour for our afternoon tea.

 If you are booking onto the 3:20pm or 3:45pm sessions, you will enjoy your afternoon tea ahead of your tour.